daily-demos/ai-meeting-assistant/README.md

 ## Getting started

+### Running the server

+#### Creating and activating the virtual environment

+In the root of the repository on your local machine, run the following commands:

+1. `python3 -m venv venv`
+1. `source venv/bin/activate`

+In the virtual environment, run the following to install requirements and run the server:

+1. `pip install -r server/requirements.txt`
+1. `quart --app server/main.py --debug run`

+### Running the client

 - Copy the `.env.example` file to `.env.local` and add your API tokens for Daily, Deepgram and OpenAI
 - Install dependencies with `yarn install`
 - Start the dev server with `yarn dev`